JacobUns/DND-Brain/D&D 5e/Adventures/Locations/Candlekeep/Adventures/Adventure 1 - The Joy of Extradimensional Spaces/Rooms/Middle Level/Fistandia's Kitchen.md

 - Their masters left long ago
 - Fistandia used to go to the Planetarium upstairs regularly
 - Something keeps building piles of books in the library
-- Dragons in the Arboretum are mischievous but harmless.
+- [[Draconomicon|Dragons]] in the Arboretum are mischievous but harmless.
 Try to stay out of their way
 	- Faerie Dragons

 ### Cumin